dat3Cph/material/setup/JPASetup.md

-# Day 1 - JPA Introduction

-## 1. How to create a simple Maven project with JUnit 5, Hibernate, PostgresSQL and Lombok.
+## How to create a basic Maven project with JUnit 5, Hibernate, PostgresSQL and Lombok.

 1. Open IntelliJ and create a new project.
 2. Select Maven and Java 17.